Digital Health and Data Analytics

 Please note that this program will not be accepting international applications for the Fall 2021 intake.

 Step 1: Apply online at: Michener Self-Service

-Step 2: Candidates must submit the following through Michener Self-Service upon application.
-If documents are not ready at the time of application, send an email to email@example.com
+Step 2: Candidates must submit the following documents to firstname.lastname@example.org

 - Official copies of all postsecondary transcripts